Skip to content

 Sites: Northern Jakarta, Indonesia

-Coastal reclamation in North Jakarta unsettles colonial and anthropocentric notions of property.
-This piece contrasts elite geoengineering with subaltern kampung shoreline extensions, revealing “distanced dispossession” beyond state-private divides.
-Centering more-than-human infrastructures, it complicates dominant narratives of land, belonging, and exclusion in Jakarta’s sinking urban landscape.
+Coastal reclamation in North Jakarta unsettles colonial, terracentric, and anthropocentric notions of property.
+This piece contrasts elite geoengineering with small-scale kampung shoreline extensions of shell and rubble, revealing “distanced dispossession” beyond state-private divides.
+Centering more-than-human infrastructures on building-with, it complicates dominant narratives of land, belonging, and exclusion in Jakarta, and what is often framed as a sinking urban landscape.

 Keywords: